magnars/stasis/README.md

 like the restrained feeling when using them.
 I prefer coding things over messing around with configuration files.

+I want to

+- set up my own configuration
+- choose my own templating library
+- create my own damn stylesheets

-Statis offers only a few functions that are pretty useful when creating static web sites.
+**Statis offers only a few functions that are pretty useful when creating static web sites.**

+There are no batteries included.

 If you want a framework that makes it really quick and easy to create a blog, you should take a look at these: